Alex Kirilloff Player Props: Twins vs. Guardians

-Alex Kirilloff -- with a slugging percentage of .313 in his past 10 games, including zero home runs) -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Logan Allen on the mound, on June 3 at 7:15 PM ET.
+Alex Kirilloff -- with a slugging percentage of .333 in his past 10 games, including zero home runs) -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Triston McKenzie on the mound, on June 4 at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Guardians.
+He had a hitless performance in his previous game (0-for-2) against the Guardians.

 Alex Kirilloff Game Info & Props vs. the Guardians